-The following City of Victoria policy documents are intended to be used in conjunction with the Harris Green Village Urban Design Manual wholly or in part:
+The following City of Victoria policy documents are intended to be used in conjunction with this Urban Design Manual wholly or in part:

 City Of Victoria Official Community Plan

 The City of Victoria's Official Community Plan (OCP) was updated in February 2020.
 It provides a general framework of objectives and policies to inform decisions on land management and planning.